QuantEcon/lecture-source-jl/rst_files/testing.rst

 The next step is to add this project to Git version control

-First, open the repository screen in your account as discussed previously
+1. Open the repository screen in your account as discussed previously

 We'll want the following settings